PagerDuty/pdagent/build-linux/howto.md

 ```
 brew install gpg1
-mkdir build-linux/gnupg
+mkdir build-linux/gpg-deb
-chmod 700 build-linux/gnupg
+chmod 700 build-linux/gpg-deb
-gpg1 --homedir=build-linux/gnupg --gen-key
+gpg1 --homedir=build-linux/gpg-deb --gen-key
 ```

 For key generation use the suggested defaults and *no passphrase*. (when asked to enter a passphrase, just press *Enter*)

-If you use a different `gpg-home`, please adjust the `gpg-home` parameter in the following instructions accordingly.
+If you use a different `homedir`, please adjust the `homedir` parameter in the following instructions accordingly.
+Specifically, the `make ubuntu` command and other like build automations assume the value to be `gpg-deb`.

 ## Ubuntu